1itachi/software-Interview-prep/Java-and-oops.md

     A class can implement many interfaces.

 27. What is polymorphism with example?
 =>     Polymorphism: Multiple methods with same name and different signatures.
-Ex : Method overloading(COMPILE time) and Overriding (inheritence-> run time).
+Ex : Method overloading(COMPILE time) and Overriding (inheritance-> run time).

 28. What is run time polymorphism or dynamic method dispatch?
 => Method overriding is run time polymorphism.

 29. What is upcasting?
 Give an example?
-=>  Assigning instace object of child to a parent class variable.
+=>  Assigning instance object of child to a parent class variable.
     ex: A is a parent and B is the child then,
         A a = new B();